 Taxis can be found without an app, too.

-They'll see plenty at Ireland's airports, in addition to taxi ranks in large cities like Dublin.
+You'll see plenty of them at Ireland's airports, in addition to taxi ranks in large cities like Dublin.

 Tipping is not necessary, but if you wish to tip, a 10 to 15 percent add-on to your fare is appropriate.

 If you're planning to stay in Dublin for a few days and you'd rather do a self-guided walk rather than a guided one, then this app is ideal for that and, I believe, one of the best tools for planning a vacation to Ireland.

 The app includes detailed tour route maps and great navigation features that will guide you from one attraction to the next.

 You can choose to follow the app's expert guides or take their suggestions and create your own custom walking tour.